 If you ever experience thoughts, intent, and/or plans to hurt yourself, take the following immediate steps to get through these challenging periods as safely as possible:

-- Call 911 or go to your nearest emergency room if you believe that you are in immediate danger of killing yourself.
+- Go to your nearest emergency room if you believe that you are in immediate danger of killing yourself.

 How K Health Can Help

 Think you might need a prescription for Celexa (citalopram)?